abitofhelp/bazel-go-googleapis/README.md

 #bazel-go-googleapis.git

 This repository contains a client/server solution implementing the classic Greet service using the following technologies:
+N.B.
+It does not use any of Buf's technology.
 * Bazel
 * Gazelle
 * Go